 Ross NK Series devices, such as routers and remote control panels, communicate within the routing system via the Ross T-BUS interface.
-However, the Ultrix routers communicate only via an Ethernet protocol via a network connection.
-If you wish to establish communications between an Ultrix router and a Ross NK series device, you have two options: establish an Ethernet connection from the Ross NK Series device to your facility network via an NK-IPS or NK-NET device, or use an Ultricore CC to establish an NK native T-BUS connection.
+However, the ULTRIX-FR12 communicates only via an ethernet protocol via a network connection.
+An ethernet connection from the Ross NK device to your facility network via an NK-IPS or NK-NET is required for communication with the ULTRIX-FR12.